Hendrix-CS/csci151/labs/maze-bfs.md

 Return the item you stored.

 {% include note.html content="Note that we should
-always *increment* `front` with the caveat that our new value might exceed the length of the `stuff` array.
-Use modular arithmetic to ensure that `front` will always be a valid index. %}
+always *increment* front with the caveat that our new value might exceed the length of the stuff array.
+Use modular arithmetic to ensure that front will always be a valid index." %}

 ### Step 2.3 - `public E element()`